cryptpad/cryptpad/readme.md

 that it isn't doing anything malicious like leaking your encryption keys, which is why this is considered an [active attack].

 The platform is designed to minimize what data is exposed to its operators.
-User registration and account access is based on a cryptographic key that is derived from your username and password so the server never needs to see either and you don't need to worry about whether they are being stored securely.
+User registration and account access are based on cryptographic keys that are derived from your username and password.
+Hence, the server never needs to see either, and you don't need to worry about whether they are being stored securely.
 It is impossible to verify whether a server's operators are logging your IP or other activity, so if you consider this information sensitive it is safest to assume it is being recorded and access your preferred instance via [Tor browser].

 A correctly configured instance has safeguards to prevent collaborators from doing some nasty things like injecting scripts into collaborative documents or uploads.
 The project